gmnenad/Truel/README.md

 Files in this project:
 - **Truel.ipynb** : main Jupyter document, contains python code and analysis of Truel options
 - Truel.html : HTML representation of document.
 Not necessary - can be recreated from ipynb  [optional]
-- truelCache.npz : cache file to hold/use precalculated 2D data.
-Not necessary - autocreated by ipynb (~20min) [optional]

 This document presents solutions and analysis of different scenarios for "classical truel" problem - one where players can have different probabilities to hit, shoot sequentially with infinite number of bullets, and where missing is allowed.